morpheusgraphql/morpheus-graphql/docs/index.md

 ```

 ### Union types
 To use union type, all you have to do is derive the `GQLType` class.
+Using GraphQL [_fragments_](https://graphql.org/learn/queries/#fragments), the arguments of each data constructor can be accessed from the GraphQL client.
 ```haskell
 data Either b a
   = Right a